-Read Online or Download An Exact Replica of a Figment of My Imagination: A Memoir PDF
+Read or Download An Exact Replica of a Figment of My Imagination PDF

-On may well 26, 1863, Walt Whitman wrote to his mom: "O the sorrowful, unhappy issues I see--the noble younger males with arms and legs taken off--the deaths--the in poor health weak point, sicker than dying, that a few suffer, after amputations. .. simply flickering alive, and O so deathly susceptible and unwell. " for almost 3 years, Whitman immersed himself within the devastation of the Civil struggle, tending to millions of wounded squaddies and recording his event with an immediacy and compassion unequaled in wartime literature wherever on the earth.
+On might 26, 1863, Walt Whitman wrote to his mom: "O the sorrowful, unhappy issues I see--the noble younger males with arms and legs taken off--the deaths--the ailing weak point, sicker than dying, that a few undergo, after amputations. .. simply flickering alive, and O so deathly vulnerable and in poor health. " for almost 3 years, Whitman immersed himself within the devastation of the Civil struggle, tending to hundreds of thousands of wounded squaddies and recording his event with an immediacy and compassion unequaled in wartime literature at any place on the earth.

-"This is the happiest tale on the earth with the saddest ending," writes Elizabeth McCracken in her strong, inspiring memoir.
-A prize-winning, winning novelist in her 30s, McCracken used to be satisfied to be an itinerant author and self-proclaimed spinster. yet abruptly she fell in love, bought married, and years in the past used to be residing in a distant a part of France, engaged on her novel, and looking forward to the start of her first baby.
+"This is the happiest tale on this planet with the saddest ending," writes Elizabeth McCracken in her strong, inspiring memoir.
+A prize-winning, winning novelist in her 30s, McCracken was once chuffed to be an itinerant author and self-proclaimed spinster. yet all of sudden she fell in love, acquired married, and years in the past was once residing in a distant a part of France, engaged on her novel, and looking ahead to the delivery of her first baby.

-The letters via and to Melville during this quantity expand from letters he wrote on the age of 9 in 1828 to ones he despatched and bought in the course of the 12 months prior to his dying at seventy-two in 1891.
-To fill the gaps in the correspondence, 542 editorial entries are chronologically interspersed for letters either by means of and to Melville for which no complete textual content has been situated yet for which a few proof survives.
+The letters by way of and to Melville during this quantity expand from letters he wrote on the age of 9 in 1828 to ones he despatched and got in the course of the yr prior to his loss of life at seventy-two in 1891.
+To fill the gaps in the correspondence, 542 editorial entries are chronologically interspersed for letters either by way of and to Melville for which no complete textual content has been situated yet for which a few proof survives.

-Quantity V of The Early Journals and Letters of Fanny Burney covers a interval of vital earnings and losses for the younger author.
-Professionally, Burney consolidated her acceptance as England's premiere novelist with the ebook of Cecilia. via a mutual friendship she won an appointment as Keeper of the gowns to Queen Charlotte, a place that supplied either monetary safeguard and an insider's view to lifestyles at court docket.
+Quantity V of The Early Journals and Letters of Fanny Burney covers a interval of important profits and losses for the younger author.
+Professionally, Burney consolidated her acceptance as England's optimum novelist with the ebook of Cecilia. via a mutual friendship she won an appointment as Keeper of the gowns to Queen Charlotte, a place that supplied either monetary defense and an insider's view to lifestyles at court docket.

-Extra info for An Exact Replica of a Figment of My Imagination: A Memoir
+Additional info for An Exact Replica of a Figment of My Imagination